veekthor04/route-smoother/README.md

 route = Route("path/to/file.kml")
 ```

-get the total distance of the route.
+get the total distance of the route in kilometers.
 ```
 route.get_total_distance()
 ```